bartoszlenar/Validot/docs/DOCUMENTATION.md

     - any of the [scope commands](#scope-commands).
     - [parameter commands](#parameter-commands): [WithMessage](#withmessage), [WithExtraMessage](#withextramessage), [WithCode](#withcode), [WithExtraCode](#withextracode).
 - `Required` makes the current scope value required (null is not allowed).
-    - In fact, every scope by default requires the incoming value to be non-null and inserting single `Required` doesn't change anything:
+    - Every scope by default requires the incoming value to be non-null, and inserting single `Required` doesn't change anything:

 ``` csharp
 Specification<string> specification1 = s => s